nrilu/bricklayers-challenge/README.md

+# Bricklayers Challenge
-This program solve the bricklayers-challenge from the [2018 German Computer Science Competition BWINF](https://bwinf.de/fileadmin/wettbewerbe/bundeswettbewerb/36/2_runde/aufgaben362.pdf) (page 4: "Aufgabe 1: Die Kunst der Fuge").
+The provided program solves the bricklayers-challenge from the [2018 German Computer Science Competition BWINF](https://bwinf.de/fileadmin/wettbewerbe/bundeswettbewerb/36/2_runde/aufgaben362.pdf) (page 4: "Aufgabe 1: Die Kunst der Fuge").
 The original problem statement stems from Barry Cipra.

-This implementation here can find solutions up to ca. n=2000, at which point RAM becomes a limiting factor.
+This Java implementation here can find solutions up to ca. n=2000 in some minutes, at which point RAM becomes a limiting factor.
 At the time of the contest n=34 was the largest known solution.

 <img src="screenshot.png" alt="Visualization" width="70%"/>
-Screenshot of the solving process for n=36.
+Screenshot of the simulated annealing solving process for n=36.
 Red bars indicate remaining collisions.
-The two green blocks just swapped position.
+The two green blocks just swapped their position to reduce collisions.

 # Run: